 Supplemental Application Requirements

-UPDATE for 2021: The outbreak of COVID-19 across the U.S. created significant interruptions in daily life and the need for social distancing, a move to remote coursework for most schools, and increased stress and workload for all of those working in health care situations, including OTs.
-The situation had an impact on applicant opportunities for observing/shadowing OT practice, completing the Occupation prerequisite in person, and getting a letter of recommendation from an OT practitioner.
-For those who applied to the MSOT program in the fall of 2020, we made some changes to the application requirements to address those challenges.
-We have not made any decisions about changes to the application requirements in the fall of 2021.
-We will post information on our website when those decisions are made.
+NOTE: The COVID-19 pandemic has created multiple challenges, including opportunities for observing/shadowing OT practice, completing the Occupation prerequisite in person, and getting a letter of recommendation from an OT practitioner.
+For those who applied to the MSOT program in the fall of 2020 and the fall of 2021, we made some changes to the application requirements to address those challenges.
+Those changes will be maintained for the 2022-23 application cycle and include:

-One change will be maintained, and that is that GRE scores are no longer required for application to the MSOT program.
+- One change that will be maintained permanently is that GRE scores are no longer required for application to the MSOT program.

 Please note, however, that by making you aware of these learning opportunities the UNC OT program is not necessarily endorsing the content of these activities.
 We also are not requiring any of these activities or implying that participating in them will improve your chances of being offered admission to the UNC OT program or any other OT program.
 There may be a cost associated with online learning activities but that cost varies.